astroDimitrios/Astronomy/Code/Data/README.md

 Atomic data (mass, binding energy etc of isotopes) from the Atomic Mass Data Center ([AMDC](http://amdc.impcas.ac.cn/filel.html)).
 **mass16Abundant.csv** is the same but with only the most abundant isotope of each element.

+## atmospheres.csv

+Data from Rauf KM et al. (2015) Comparing the Atmospheric Compositions of All Planets and Giant Moons in Solar System [https://www.longdom.org/open-access/comparing-the-atmospheric-compositions-of-all-planets-and-giant-moons-in-solar-system-2332-2519-1000136.pdf](https://www.longdom.org/open-access/comparing-the-atmospheric-compositions-of-all-planets-and-giant-moons-in-solar-system-2332-2519-1000136.pdf)

+Contains percentage compositions for different gases in the atmospheres of the planets + Pluto.

+## earth_chem_crust.csv

+Chemical composition of the crust.
+Taken from: CRC Handbook of Chemistry and Physics, 97th Edition (2016-2017)

 ## earth_chem_interior.csv

 The chemical compostion of the Earth.